 In some cases, if you have had a prolonged period of absence you have been expected to immediately return to full duties, including on-calls without a re-introduction period, which potentially has negative implications for the trainee and patient safety.

 The purpose of the HEE Supported Return to Training Guidance (SuppoRTT) is to improve patient safety and quality of care, whilst giving trainees an opportunity to regain their confidence and previously acquired skills more quickly and safely.

-The SuppoRTT Guidance is designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of the trainee, to ensure that the individual can safely and confidently return and practice within their training programme.
+The SuppoRTT Guidance is designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of your training, to ensure that the you can safely and confidently return and practice within your training programme.

-If you have been absent for a period of 3 months or over, it is strongly recommended that you follow the SuppoRTT structures and procedures.
-It has been designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of training, to ensure that trainees can safely return and practice within their training programme.
+If you have been absent for a period of 3 months or over, it’s strongly recommended that you follow the SuppoRTT structures and procedures.
+It has been designed to be flexible and take into account the differing nature and length of absence, as well as the Speciality and stage of training, to ensure that you can safely return and practice within your training programme.

-There is also a regional SuppoRTT programme in each training area which includes events and days that trainees can you attend.
+There is also a regional SuppoRTT programme in each training area which includes events and days that as trainees you can attend.
 This includes training and support for; educational days, clinical simulation days, mentorship and coaching, building personal and professional well-being and practical advice and sign posting.